-Unless there is an obvious and clear interpretation of the keywords recognized, we recommend to let your bot ask for clarification.
+Unless there is an obvious interpretation of the keywords recognized, we recommend letting your bot ask for clarification.
 This will ensure that the bot fully understands the request before proceeding with its processing.

 User requests falling into this category are close to the scope of your bot, for example, they may concern a different product of your company for which the bot has not been implemented (yet).
-Whenever you can anticipate such questions that are outside of what the bot has been designed to do, you should consider to build some low ranking flows that recognize these.
+Whenever you can anticipate such questions that are outside of what the bot has been designed to do, you should consider building some low-ranking flows that recognize these.

 Some requests may even be completely outside the domain that your bot has been designed for, but the bot will still have to provide an answer.
 Teneo comes with a prebuilt safetynet flow which is ranked lowest of all flows and provides answers to requests that have not matched any other trigger of any other flow.
 However, there is more you can do to catch such requests before they end up in this safetynet: